sgilda/windup/Rules:-Creating-in-Java-syntax.md

 Windup rules are, at the base, built on top of a Java API (which is based on the OCP Rewrite API).
 They resemble natural english sentences.

+TODO:

+Howto for compound rules, nested rules, negative queries (not matched by anything).

 ## Concepts & philosophy

 Windup is Rule-based.
 Users are able to write own rules according to their needs, constructs in their applications, custom APIs used, etc.